platform-experience/serviceportal-best-practice/README.md

   }
   ```

-  Try to avoid this if possible, despite the fact that every time you create a new widget the platform provides you with an anonymous function by default.
+  The platform provides you with anonymous functions by default when creating widgets, but if possible try to avoid this.

   ```javascript
   function() {